Get

 Waiting Lists

-If you are looking for a quality Maltese puppy, you will have to get on a waiting list.
+If you are looking for a quality Maltese puppy, you may have to get on a waiting list.
 Responsible breeders only allow their breeding dogs to give birth on a time schedule.
 So often, there will be long waiting periods in between.

 If you have found the person you’d like to buy from, jump on a waiting list for future litters.